 John Sandwich (Earl of Sandwich)

 John has been a cross bench member of the House of Lords since inheriting the title in May 1995 (elected by peers in November 1999).
 He is currently on the European Union Select Committee and its foreign affairs sub-committee.
 He is a member of several all-party groups including the Involuntary Tranquilliser Addiction group.

 He was a Board Member and Trustee of Christian Aid, 1999-2004, having served on the staff, 1972-86, as Information Officer and Research Officer.
 He was a freelance editor and consultant to international aid agencies from 1986 to 1995 (mainly Christian Aid, Save the Children, Anti-Slavery and CARE International).
 He was for nine years a Council Member of Anti-Slavery International.
 He was on the International and Development Affairs Committee at Church House 1997-2000.

 John divides his time between London and Mapperton in West Dorset, where he oversees agricultural and residential property, gardens and other tourist attractions.
 John was a Governor of Beaminster School and a managing trustee of St Francis School Hooke.

 Luke Montagu is an education and media entrepreneur.
 After graduating from Columbia University with a degree in film studies, he co-founded Kinexus Ltd in 1995, a corporate television production company focused on the IT sector.
 After selling Kinexus to Ideal Hardware plc, Luke co-founded and became CEO of Wide Learning Ltd, which grew rapidly to become one of the UK’s largest e-learning businesses, with investment from Reuters, GE Capital and JP Morgan among others.
-He was nominated for E&Y Entrepreneur of the Year in 2001 but decided to leave the business in 2002 following the dot com crash.

 The Bristol & District Tranquilliser Project